 Mailchimp has been my solution for making and sending e-newsletters.
-I use it for my business and for my clients. https://mailchimp.com You can sign up for a free account which is plenty good for many small business’.
-The free account offers up to 2000 subscribers and provides the means to make quality designed e-newsletters.
-You can collect email subscribers by adding a sign up form to your website.
-You can even put the sign up form on your Facebook Page.
+I use it for my business and for my clients. https://mailchimp.com You can sign up for a free account which is plenty good for many small businesses.
+The free version offers up to 2000 subscribers and provides the means to make quality designed e-newsletters.
+You can collect email subscribers by adding a sign-up form to your website.
+You can even put the sign-up form on your Facebook Page.
 It’s also possible to add new subscribers to a Mailchimp list manually.
-For instance, If you have a shop put a sign up form at the till.
+For instance, If you have a shop put a sign-up form at the till.
 If you’re a local musician put it at the door to the event.
 Just make sure you make it clear that you are collecting these emails for the purpose of your newsletter.
 Mailchimp doesn’t like when people add the emails of those who never asked to be included.

-Here’s an article about how one such store ‘Highway Robbery’ uses e-newsletters to market their business and increase sales. https://mailchimp.com/resources/issue-105-featuring-highway-robery/
+Here’s an article about how one such store ‘Highway Robbery’ uses e-newsletters to market its business and increase sales. https://mailchimp.com/resources/issue-105-featuring-highway-robery/